AlfonsoG-dev/JavaBuildConfig/README.md

 Main-Class: App
 ```
 3. Execute the build script
->- for now only works on windows
+>- For now only works on windows
 ```cmd
 pwsh build.ps1
 ```